Lower bounds on the error probability of multiple quantum channel discrimination by the Bures angle and the trace distance: Quantum channel discrimination problems

 \section{Quantum channel discrimination problems}

-Let $\Xi$ and $H$ be finite sets.
-Let $A,B,E,R$, and $W$ be finite-dimensional quantum systems.
-The quantum channel discrimination problem is defined as follows. \begin{define}[Quantum channel discrimination problem] Let $\{\O_{A\to B}^\xi\}_{\xi\in\Xi}$ be a finite family of quantum channels and $\{p_\xi\}_{\xi\in\Xi}$ be a probability distribution on the quantum channels.
-Assume that one of the quantum channels $\O_{A\to B}^\xi$ is given as an oracle with probability $p_\xi$.
-The given oracle can be used multiple times. ``The quantum channel discrimination problem'' is the problem of determining the index of the given oracle $\xi\in\Xi$, and is denoted by $\qcdp{p_{\xi}}{\O_{A\to B}^{\xi}}$. \end{define}
+Let $A$ and $B$ be finite-dimensional quantum systems.
+The quantum channel discrimination problem is defined as follows. \begin{definition}[Quantum channel discrimination problem] Let $(\mathcal{O}_{A\to B}^\xi)_{\xi\in\Xi}$ be a finite family of quantum channels and $(p_\xi)_{\xi\in\Xi}$ be a probability distribution on the quantum channels.
+Assume that one of the quantum channels $\mathcal{O}_{A\to B}^\xi$ is given as an oracle with probability $p_\xi$.
+The quantum channel discrimination problem is the problem of determining the index of the given oracle $\xi\in\Xi$ by a quantum algorithm accessing the oracle multiple times.
+This problem is denoted by $\qcdp{p_{\xi}}{\mathcal{O}_{A\to B}^{\xi}}$. \end{definition}